limbosworld/NMS-The-Purge/README.md

 # The Purge

-A save game file for normal mode players who want to skip most of the main missions which have been around (unchanged) for years and get straight to exploring, building and/or doing other quests like A Trace of Metal, Under A Rebel Star or other quests.
+A save game file for normal mode players who want to skip most of the main missions which have been around (unchanged) for years and get straight to exploring, building and/or doing other quests like A Trace of Metal, Under a Rebel Star or other quests.

 ## Description